 To amuse myself, sometimes I’ll change the lyrics to popular and catchy songs while never really learning the correct words.
 The changes can be relatively minor, like modifying “Don’t let the sun go down on me” to “Don’t let my son go down on me,” and “I’m starting with the man in the mirror” to “I’m sexting with a dog in the mirror.”
 They tend to get weirdly raunchy, yet nonsensical.
 For the latter Michael Jackson song, I’ve sung that version so much that my poor wife got caught singing my version at work once as the song played on Pandora.
 Her co-workers were a bit perplexed.
 2012’s Carly Rae Jepsen earworm “Call Me Maybe” was both beloved and reviled in equal measure, so my personal version of a bit from the chorus morphed into “Hey, you just touched me.
 Dat bitch crazy!
 But here’s a taco, don’t call me Sadie!”
 Sadie was a dog I once owned and her two-syllable name lent itself quite well to various rhymes.
 Harmless fun, but as I watched Dutchman (1966), which is anything but harmless, I was reminded of my stupid lyric: Dat bitch crazy.
-While running at a scant 55 minutes, which still counted as a feature but nowadays would only get rejected from various film festivals for being a too-long short or a too-short feature, the play/movie provides ample opportunity for the viewer to literally scream at the screen: RUN!
+Shot in five days and running at a scant 55 minutes, which still counted as a feature but nowadays would only get rejected from various film festivals for being a too-long short or a too-short feature, the play/movie provides ample opportunity for the viewer to literally scream at the screen: RUN!

 Filmed plays are a tricky proposition and two-handers even more so.
 Sometimes it works beautifully, as in Sleuth (1972), which truly features only two actors, or My Dinner with Andre (1981), which includes very minor background characters, helping the simple dinner conversation centerpiece feel more realistic.
 This same approach served Richard Linklater’s Before Sunrise (1995) and Before Sunset (2004) well while Robert Eggers’ follow-up to The Witch, The Lighthouse (2019), cleverly gave a legitimate reason to only follow two actors on an emotional and ultimately metaphysical journey.
 Roman Polanski has gone all-in with play adaptations of late, helming Carnage (2011) and Venus in Fur (2013), although he’d always been interested in them as far back as Macbeth (1971) and Death and the Maiden (1994) and even his breakthrough three-person thriller Knife in the Water (1962).
 Oleanna (1994)’s big screen adaptation is a solid example of how incendiary and powerful material can somehow fail to translate into a compelling cinematic narrative.
 Considering the far-more successful big screen version of David Mamet’s Glengarry Glen Ross (1992), one would think a two-hander that proved deeply divisive to theatre audiences could be equally effective on film.
 While Mamet’s exploration of sexual harassment and “he-said/she-said” failed to ignite on screen, editor-turned-director Anthony Harvey’s adaptation of Amiri Baraka (formerly LeRoi Jones)’s hard-hitting parable retains most of the original play’s intensity.